 While we’re seeing Stratten being interviewed or being offered film roles, it all feels somewhat flat and all the while those portions are happening I’m waiting to see how Snider is going to react to it, how his short temper is going to erupt and what will he do.
 His reactions and jealous behavior to all the attention she’s getting is what’s really riveting.

 Looking back on this movie it would have seemed crazy had they not shifted the focus on Roberts’ Snider.
 I wonder if the film would be as remembered as it is had another actor been cast as Snider.
 I don’t think so.
-I think had Roberts and his unhinged Snider not have been such a dominant presence Star 80 might have been as forgotten as the 1981 movie about Stratten, Death of a Centerfold: The ‘Dorothy Stratten Story’ which starred Jamie Lee Curtis.
+I think had Roberts and his unhinged Snider not have been such a powerful, dominant presence Star 80 might have been as forgotten as the 1981 movie about Stratten, Death of a Centerfold: The ‘Dorothy Stratten Story’ which starred Jamie Lee Curtis.